 New Vitae Wellness and Recovery’s Leadership Committee hosted Karla Chin, Wellness Division President for eXude, Inc. on 1/29/15.
-While she frequently provides wellness coaching and holistic health counseling, Karla’s training, entitled, “The Resilient Leader,” emphasized the importance of recognizing and owning one’s energy in meeting day-to-day challenges and called on each participant to consider ways to adjust habits that may be detrimental to personal goals.
+While she frequently provides wellness coaching and holistic mental health counseling, Karla’s training, entitled, “The Resilient Leader,” emphasized the importance of recognizing and owning one’s energy in meeting day-to-day challenges and called on each participant to consider ways to adjust habits that may be detrimental to personal goals.

 Karla initiated the discussion by identifying two types of energy: catabolic (which tends to be destructive) and anabolic (constructive and growth-oriented).
 Each of us can bring either negative or positive energy into a situation, but catabolic energy can result in blaming others or a feeling of fear when it comes to making decisions and taking next steps.
 Alternatively, Karla suggested bringing anabolic energy to any situation.
 In this way, we will have a wider range of view on the situation, will promote healing and build goodwill, and will have a better understanding when navigating a difficult situation.
 After identifying the types of energy, Karla devoted time to reviewing the Seven Levels of Energy.
 Based on Dr. Bruce Schneider’s Energy Leadership Index Model, Karla identified each level, and provided concrete examples of how it feels to bring varying levels of energy to manage a difficult situation.
 While an individual may be at a particular level at any given time, it is important to recognize one’s level and be able to gradually adjust thinking processes to achieve a realistic, wider view of the challenging situation.
 The Energy Levels included: